jaenib/setseeker/README.md

 &nbsp; - execute launcher.sh from command line as: <code> chmod +x launcher.sh </code> and <code> ./launcher.sh </code> <br>

+<br>activate that virtual environment with

+<code> source shaz_venv/bin/activate  </code>

-<br>or run fileshazzer.py for trackID only, results will be in the 'tracklists' folder.
+<br>altternatively run fileshazzer.py for trackID only, results will be in the 'tracklists' folder.

 &nbsp; - If the code seems stuck be patient, its shazam api limiting calls, it will continue.<br>